 Plumas County Behavioral Health

-If you are experiencing a behavioral health crisis situation, please call 1-800-757-7898 or 530-283-6307.
-If you are in a life-threatening emergency situation,
+If you are experiencing a behavioral health crisis, please call:

-Getting Started Accessing Services
+Getting Started Accessing Services and CAL-AIM resources

-Chester Wellness Center - 372 Main St, Chester, CA 96020 FRIDAYS
+Chester Wellness Center - 372 Main St, Chester, CA 96020 FRIDAYS**

-Access appointments are first-come, first-serve
+Access appointments are first-come, first-served:

 Must be signed in by 11:00 AM